towersvault/shinpokered/README.md

 > **Why can Bide still hit opponents in the Fly/Dig state when Pokemon Stadium fixes this?**

 Bide is a crummy move, but it gains a little more strategy in Shin Pokemon.
 This oversight was purposefully retained as a "feature" to help it out some more.

+> **Why does Hyper Beam recharge work like it does in gen-2 instead of always needing to recharge like in Stadium?**

+Shin Pokemon did do always-recharge at one point, bit it was hated by *literally every player*.
+Removing recharge on a miss was done as a compromise.

 > **Why is there a brief white frame flash when the screen transitions on Gameboy Color?**